 How long will it take to run?
 How much will it cost?

-It will take around 5-10 minutes to explore and access data and 15-30 minutes to run each Notebook.
+The interactive tour will take about 15 minutes and the Jupyter notebooks 101 can take up to 25-30 minutes (depending on how many of the exercises you do).
+Each of the optional analysis notebooks takes only a few minutes to "run all".
 Using the default Notebook configuration, the Terra Notebook cloud environment charges are $0.19/hour for Google Cloud service costs.
 It should cost much less than a dollar to run the Notebooks.

 Take advantage of datasets in Terra's Data Library